 This report shows the type of category users come from and the actual domain that sent users to the publisher’s site so that publishers can better see which domains or categories they should really focus on.
 For example, most of the traffic comes from one of the social media medium sources with a percentage of 50% of all traffic sources, hence publishers can consider improving this strategy.
 On the other hand, publishers can improve the user experience as well for the lowest-rated medium.

-To better analyse the source/medium report, the publisher can go to Acquisition > All Traffic > Source/Medium.
+To better analyze the source/medium report, the publisher can go to Acquisition > All Traffic > Source/Medium.

 Benchmarking